yaise/katas2024-samb/README.md

 - **Embedding Processor** - Queries generated embeddings from external llm provider via llm gateway after a delay and stores them in vector db when embeddings are available.
 - **Persistence Layer** - Provide abstraction over specific vector db provider/implementation.
 - **Message Queue API** - Provides abstraction over specific message queue implementation/choice.
   - Provides API to publish a message(optionally with a delay)
   - Register a message type
   - Provides API to define **Runnables** that should be executed when the message is delivered.

 ##### Related ADRs

 - [Use Message Queue for Asynchronous Workflows in ClearView](./ADRs/ADR-Use-of-message-queues-for-asynchrounous-execution.md)
 - [Use Pinecone as a Vector Database](./ADRs/ADR-Use-of-Pinecone-as-vector-db.md)

-#### C3: Vector Database (TODO)
+#### C3: Vector Database

-_TODO: add diagram_
+Every Job Id(and Candidate Id) and their respective embeddings would each be represented by a vector in the database.
+Additionally, Each Vector would have additional attributes:
+ - **vectorType** : candidate or job)
+ -
+Most vector databases support euclidean, cosine and dotproduct.
+The selection of most efficient algorithms would require running experiments on real data via some sort of canary in the matcher.

 ### Metrics
 We need to collect metrics based on certain events within the system to be able to generate aggregate dashboards for the Candidates, and Employers, and ClearView Admins.